aeturrell/occupationcoder/README.md

 ## A tool to associate job text with standard occupational classifications

 Given a job title, job description, and job sector the algorithm assigns a 3-digit standard occupational classification (SOC) code to the job.
-The algorithm uses the SOC 2010 standard, which can be found at WEBSITE.
+The algorithm uses the SOC 2010 standard, which can be found on [the ONS' website](https://www.ons.gov.uk/methodology/classificationsandstandards/standardoccupationalclassificationsoc/soc2010).

 This code originally written by Jyldyz Djumalieva, Arthur Turrell, and David Copple.